FusionIQ/FusionIQ.github.io/README.md

-# FusionIQ's Plugins
+# FusionIQ's Minecraft Plugins
-All available plugins will be posted here.
+All of my available minecraft plugins will be posted here!